MarkFu/AWS_SAA_study_material/SAA-C02_notes.md

 		  - When it's stopped (warm attach)
 		  - When the instance is being launched (cold attach)
 	- EN (Enhanced Networking)
-		- use single root I/O virtualization to provide high-performance networking capabilities; provides higher bandwidth, higher packet per second (PPS)
+		- use single root I/O virtualization to provide high-performance networking capabilities; provides higher bandwidth, higher packet per second (PPS), low latency
 		- use case: when you want good network performance (speed up to between 10-100Gbps)
-		- can be enabled via Elastic Network Adapter (**ENA**) for up to 100Gbps or Virtual Function (VF) for up to 10 Gbps (usually go with ENA)
+		- can be enabled via Elastic Network Adapter (**ENA**) for up to 100Gbps or Virtual Function (**VF**) for up to 10 Gbps (usually go with ENA)
 	- **EFA** (Elastic Fabric Adapter)
 		- a network device you can attach to EC2 instance to accelerate High Performance Computing (**HPC**) and **ML** applications
 		- can use OS-bypass: enable HPC and ML applications to bypass operating system kernel and to communicate directly with EFA device. **Linux only**